qmchenry/SwiftVagrant/README.md

 * Swift is installed in a symlinked directory called swift/
 * The PATH environment var is setup to search the swift bin dir
 * Test with `swift --version`
+* The repository's root directory is mounted read-write as /vagrant